BarinGosudarin/Portfolio/README.md

 # Portfolio
-This section contains my works created with Blender
+This section contains my works created in Blender